Let’s get right down to it.

 - Pumpkin seeds

-Plus, like most vitamins and minerals, zinc from real food is generally easier to absorb than from supplements.
+Like most vitamins and minerals, zinc from real food is generally easier to absorb than from supplements.

 Also, if you haven’t read it yet, be sure to check out the article on Vitamin D for Acne.
-Vitamin D is another one of my Top 3 Clear Skin Tips, i.e. one of the most little-known, important, and easy things you can do right now to start clearing up your skin.
+Vitamin D is another one of our Top 3 Clear Skin Tips, i.e. one of the most little-known, important, and easy things you can do right now to start clearing up your skin.

 - Hambidge M. Human zinc deficiency.
 J Nutr.
 2000 May;130(5S Suppl): 1344S-9S.
 Review. ^